alexamlie/INFERNO/README.md

 used for the tool are [available for download](http://tesla.pcbi.upenn.edu/~alexaml/INFERNO/full_INFERNO_annotations.tar.gz).
 There is also a [web server](http://inferno.lisanwanglab.org) that runs a subset of the INFERNO analyses.
-The full INFERNO pipeline currently assumes you are running it on an interactive node of a bsub-based cluster system.
+The full INFERNO pipeline can be run on a bsub-based cluster system (default) or through direct execution, using the '--cluster_system' flag.
 To extract the annotation data and set up the configuration file, run these steps:

 ```bash